agnesoft/adev/style_guide.md

 -   use `int` only in internal code
 -   prefer signed integer types
 -   avoid unsigned integer types in loops
--   avoid comparing signed and unsigned integers and avoid casting in such cases, use `cmp_*` family of STL functions instead
+-   avoid comparing signed and unsigned integers and avoid casting in such cases, use `std::cmp_*` family of STL functions instead

 ### Lambdas